-In London you can enjoy world-class teaching, together with business and industry links that will give you work experience.
+In London, you can enjoy world-class teaching, together with business and industry links that will give you valuable work experience.

-If you have already got your first degree and wish to further your education, you should consider a postgraduate course is for you.
-Postgraduate courses in London include Master's (MSc and MA), MBAs and PhDs.
+If you have already obtained your first degree and wish to further your education, you should consider a postgraduate course.
+Postgraduate courses in London include the following:

-You will specialise in your subject with help from world-class tutors and research facilities.
+Specialise in your subject with help from world-class tutors and research facilities in London.

-- Study a course that offers you a work placement with one of London's top ranked companies to gain valuable work experience – perfect to boost your CV and grow your network of contacts.
+Study a course that offers you a work placement with one of London's top-ranked companies to gain valuable work experience – perfect to boost your CV and grow your network of contacts.